Thiird/jtagstudy/README.md

 ![](/img/final_setup.jpg)

-I learned a lot of thing while doing this project, not only software related, but also hardware, because this was my first time using an [oscilloscope](https://eleshop.eu/owon-sds1104.html), which I used to debug the signals I was bit-banging.
+I learned a lot of things while doing this project, not only software related, but also hardware, because this was my first time using an [oscilloscope](https://eleshop.eu/owon-sds1104.html), which I used to debug the signals I was bit-banging.

 # Functionalities